-Alumni of the Executive MBA Program who wish to continue adding to their education have the following options:
+Alumni of the Executive MBA Program have many opportunities to continue their lifelong learning at Chicago Booth, including:

 - 1. Alumni may register for open seats in the electives courses offered each August.
-Alumni will be expected to cover course registration, course materials, some meals, and activities.
+Alumni will be expected to cover the cost of course registration, course materials, some meals, and activities.
 Schedules, registration instructions, and fee information will be sent via email in the spring prior to Electives Weeks.
-Alumni will be registered as students with no grades, but will receive credit as the course appears on the transcript. - 2.
-Alumni may take up to three courses in any Full-Time, Evening or Weekend Chicago Booth MBA programs.
+Alumni will be enrolled in the courses, which will appear on their transcripts with a grade of 'R'. - 2.
+Alumni may take up to three courses in any Full-Time, Evening, or Weekend Chicago Booth MBA programs.
 These courses are tuition free, but alumni must purchase their course materials.
 Alumni are eligible to register for open seats after all current students have registered for the class.
 Alumni will be registered for these courses as regular students.
 The courses will be graded (but may be taken pass/fail), and they will appear on the University of Chicago transcript.
-Registration for these courses is through Alumni Relations.
-More information can be found at: chicagobooth.edu/offerings/taking-boothclasses.
+More information can be found at:

+chicagobooth.edu/offerings/taking-boothclasses.
 For alumni interested in taking courses in London or Hong Kong, requests are evaluated on a case-by-case basis, since all courses in those locations are cohorted.
 Contact the campus Student Life and Program Operations team for more information.

-For lifelong learning opportunities at Chicago Booth, please check out the website chicagobooth.edu/alumni/back-to-booth.
-This page provides resources for Booth alumni to continue to engage with Booth's esteemed faculty, research centers, and thought leadership through access to Back to Booth sessions, event takeaways, news, events, and more.
+For additional lifelong learning opportunities at Chicago Booth, please check out the website chicagobooth.edu/alumni/lifelong-learning.
+This page provides resources for Booth alumni to continue to engage with Booth's esteemed faculty, research centers, and thought leadership through access to Chicago Booth Review content, Back to Booth courses, virtual and event programming, Executive Education, and more.